frconor-ebook/meditations/_posts/2025-04-01-the-woman-caught-in-adultery.md

 The Council of Florence said that our sins, even after they have been forgiven, deserve a temporal punishment which has to be undergone in this life, or after death in purgatory, which is where those souls who die in a state of grace without having made satisfaction for their sins.

 After its reconciliation with God, there are still left in the soul the remains of sin; a weakness of the will to abide in the good.
-St. John Chrysostom says that there will remain also a certain facility for making wrong judgments, a certain disorder in the sensual appetite.
+There will remain also a certain facility for making wrong judgments: a certain disorder in the sensual appetite.

 They are the weakened scars of actual sin and the disordered tendencies left in man by original sin, which are brought to a head by our personal sins.

 "It is not enough to remove the arrow from the body," says St. John Chrysostom.
 "We also have to heal the wound caused by the arrow.
 It is the same with the soul; after we have received forgiveness for our sins, we have to heal the wound that remains through penance."

 Pope St. John Paul II has said that "even after absolution there remains in the Christian a dark area due to the wound of sin, to the imperfection of love in repentance, to the weakening of the spiritual faculties.
 It is an area in which there still operates an infectious source of sin that must always be fought with mortification and penance.
-This is the meaning of the humble but sincere act of satisfaction" (Apostolic Exhortation, \"*Reconciliation* *and* *Penance*" and *General Audience*, March 7, 1984).
+This is the meaning of the humble but sincere act of satisfaction" (*Apostolic Exhortation*, \"Reconciliation and Penance" and *General Audience*, March 7, 1984).

 We could be mindful of how, each Lent and Advent, Pope Francis and also the popes before him have shown themselves hearing Confession at St. Peter's.
 Pope Francis has also allowed himself to be photographed going to Confession.
 That photograph could go all over the world.
 Not everyone would be comfortable to have themselves photographed going to Confession, and that\'s a great example of the Holy Father.